ahmedtawfeeq1/OpenAI-App-Temp/README.md

 # OpenAI-App-Temp

-Hi, Ahmed Tawfeeq is here - an AI & Automation Specialist.
+Hi, Ahmed Tawfeeq is here - an AI and automation Specialist.

 This repository serves as a template for applications powered by OpenAI's Generative Pre-trained Transformers (GPT).
 It's designed to be a starting point for developers looking to integrate OpenAI's powerful natural language processing capabilities into their applications.